RobertCPatrona/Instagram-Clone/README.md

 ## PHP Laravel - App for posting and viewing pictures

 The App is made with PHP Artisan.
+The database is made using SQLite.
 The app will be extended in the future and more features will be added.
 The current features are:

 - Login and Register users.
 - Follow users and see their posts on the home page.